General Policies

 Students who decide to live off-campus or commute from home are not charged for room or board and so their budget is adjusted to reflect the costs of a commuter and their Barnard grant is reduced by approximately $16,000.
 The parent contribution remains the same.
 It is the student's responsibility to notify Financial Aid when she decides not to reside on campus.
 A student who chooses to reside in a studio apartment must cover the difference between the cost of a studio apartment and a standard room from her own resources.

-An aid recipient whose withdrawal from the College is approved in writing before she leaves may be considered for financial aid as a renewal student if she applies for financial aid by May 1st (for Fall readmission) or October 1st (for Spring readmission).
+An aid recipient whose withdrawal from the College is approved in writing before they leave may be considered for financial aid as a renewal student if they apply for financial aid by May 1st (for Fall readmission) or October 1st (for Spring readmission).
 Students must be re-admitted by the Dean of Studies Office before their financial aid decision will be released.
 If while on a leave of absence, a student matriculates and receives aid for courses at another institution, the number of semesters of Barnard grant aid will be reduced accordingly.
-A readmitted student will not be eligible for financial aid if she is in default on a Federal Perkins Loan or a Federal Direct Loan or if she owes a repayment on a Federal Pell Grant or a Federal Supplemental Educational Opportunity Grant.
+A readmitted student will not be eligible for financial aid if they are in default on a Federal Perkins Loan or a Federal Direct Loan or if they owe a repayment on a Federal Pell Grant or a Federal Supplemental Educational Opportunity Grant.

 Barnard meets the demonstrated need for any admitted student.
 While Barnard is very proud of our policy to be need-blind for first-year students who are US citizens or permanent residents, due to our limited resources we are need-aware in our transfer admissions decision.
 For students applying for the spring semester, we do not offer institutional aid.
 Students are welcome, however, to apply for any federal aid.
 We do offer institutional aid for students applying for the fall semester and if we admit a transfer student with need we will meet that demonstrated need.
 A student who received Barnard aid upon transfer to the College may only apply for aid for the difference between eight semesters and the number of semesters for which she has received transfer credit.